sassoftware/viya4-deployment/README.md

             /my_custom_overlay.yaml   <- my custom overlay
  ```

-The SAS Viya platform Customizations that are managed by viya4-deployment are located under the [templates](https://github.com/sassoftware/viya4-deployment/tree/main/roles/vdm/templates) directory.
-These are purposely templatized and included there since they contain a set of customizations that are common or required for a functioning Viya deployment.
+The SAS Viya platform customizations that are managed by viya4-deployment are located under the [templates](https://github.com/sassoftware/viya4-deployment/tree/main/roles/vdm/templates) directory.
+These are purposely templatized and included there since they contain a set of customizations that are common or required for a functioning SAS Viya platform deployment.
 These particular files are configured via exposed variables that are documented within [CONFIG-VARS.md](docs/CONFIG-VARS.md) and do not need to be manually placed under `/site-config`.

 #### OpenLDAP Customizations

 The OpenLDAP setup that is described here is a temporary solution that enables you to add users and groups and to start using SAS Viya platform applications.
 The OpenLDAP server that is created using these instructions does not persist.
 It is created and destroyed within the SAS Viya platform namespace where it is created.
-To add users or groups that persist, please follow the SAS documentation that describes how to [Configure an LDAP Identity Provider](https://go.documentation.sas.com/doc/en/sasadmincdc/default/calids/n1aw4xnkvwcddnn1mv8lxr2e4tu7.htm#p0spae4p1qoto3n1qpuzafcecxhh).
+To add users or groups that persist, follow the SAS documentation that describes how to [Configure an LDAP Identity Provider](https://go.documentation.sas.com/doc/en/sasadmincdc/default/calids/n1aw4xnkvwcddnn1mv8lxr2e4tu7.htm#p0spae4p1qoto3n1qpuzafcecxhh).

 If the embedded OpenLDAP server is enabled, it is possible to change the users and groups that will be created.
 The required steps are similar to other customizations:
 1. Create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays).